FLming/CRNN.tf2/README.md

 When image through the data input pipeline, the image shape will be resized to (32, width).
 The height is 32 beacause of CNN construction, the width will determine how many characters the model outputs at most.

+All predictable characters are defined by the [table.txt](./example/table.txt) file, make sure the file is the same as the file used during training.

 ### Command

 ```
 python train.py -ta TRAIN_ANNOTATION_PATHS -va VAL_ANNOTATION_PATHS -t TABLE_PATH
 ```

+Before starting training, we can use `restore` parameter to restore model in order to convergence fastly, even if the number of characters is different.

 For more parameters, please refer to the help.